thma/LtuPatternFactory/README.md

 > This fundamental requirement means that using values (services) produced within the class from new or static methods is prohibited.
 The client should accept values passed in from outside.
 This allows the client to make acquiring dependencies someone else's problem.
 > (Quoted from [Wikipedia](https://en.wikipedia.org/wiki/Dependency_injection))

-In functional languages this is achieved by binding a functions formal parameters to values.
+In functional languages this is achieved by binding the formal parameters of a function to values.

-Let's see how this works in real world example.
+Let's see how this works in a real world example.
 Say we have been building a renderer that allows to produce a markdown representation of a data type that represents the table of contents of a document:

 ```haskell
 -- | a table of contents consists of a heading and a list of entries